tophatter/facebook-ruby-ads-sdk/README.markdown

 ### [Ad Creatives](https://developers.facebook.com/docs/marketing-api/reference/ad-creative) (Fetch, Find, Create, Update, Destroy)

+Notes:
+* I'd like to add a configuration object that allows you to specify the Facebook Page, Instagram account, website, iOS app and/or Android app that you will be advertising.
+This is needed when creating both Ad Creative objects and Ad Set objects.

 ```ruby
 # Fetch all creatives owned by an account:
 ad_creatives = account.ad_creatives